 Assesses the value of the water bodies for wildlife.
 This also captures freshwater biodiversity and includes the aquatic life and algae in the water.

 Captures soil health in terms of its structure, organic matter and soil biodiversity.

 Measures organic matter which enhances the physical, chemical and biological properties of the soil.

-Measures the solids and voids in the soil that indicates water holding capacity and infiltration rate.
-This affects root penetration, water availability and soil aeration and highlights how prone the soil is to erosion.
+Measures the solids and voids in the soil that indicate water holding capacity and infiltration rate.
+This affects root penetration, water availability and soil aeration, highlighting how prone the soil is to erosion.

 Captures the type and abundance of organisms in the soil.
 This reflects how balanced a soil is and how healthy the ecosystem below ground is for plants and nutrients.

 Captures how goods are produced to indicate economic sustainability.